jmbredenberg/Mafia-rules/README.md

 ###Taser: (4 in game)

 You may write a target's name on a taser.
 Once written, it cannot be erased.
-5 minutes after the target's name has been written on a taser, anyone with the taser who has line-of-sight on the target may say "I TAZE <Name of target>".
+5 minutes after the target's name has been written on a taser, anyone with the taser who has line-of-sight on the target may say "I TAZE (name of target)".
 A target who has been tazed many not make any kills for the remainder of the day (but can make conscriptions).
 Once used, a taser is destroyed.

 ###Fake ID: (4 in game)